aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheFailoverPlugin.md

 ### TransactionResolutionUnknownError

-When the AWS Advanced Go Wrapper throws a `TransactionResolutionUnknownError`, the original connection has failed within a transaction.
+When the AWS Advanced Go Wrapper returns a `TransactionResolutionUnknownError`, the original connection has failed within a transaction.
 In this scenario, the Go Wrapper first attempts to rollback the transaction and then fails over to another available instance in the cluster.
 Note that the rollback might be unsuccessful as the initial connection may be broken at the time that the Go Wrapper recognizes the problem.
 Note also that any session state configuration of the initial connection is now lost.
 In this scenario, you should:

 - Reuse and reconfigure the original connection (e.g: reconfigure session state to be the same as the original connection).